anchore/enterprise-client-go/pkg/enterprise/docs/UserManagementApi.md

 > UserGroupRoles ListUserGroupRoles(ctx, groupUuid).Execute()

-Get a list of user group roles
+Get a list of all user group roles

 ### Example